-The Puerto Rican sofrito I use is a Daisy Martinez recipe – a mixture of aromatics, herbs and peppers which is freshly made in bulk ahead of time, stored in the freezer, then chiseled off in chunks to be used in recipes as needed.
-Also, look for pre-made sofrito in “ethnic foods” aisles of mainstream grocery stores featuring Latin American products (such as Goya).
-Sometimes there are other brands found refrigerated near the cilantro and specialty products.
-I don’t use them, but it’s nice to see them there as options regardless.
+The Puerto Rican sofrito I use is a Daisy Martinez recipe which is freshly made in bulk ahead of time, stored in the freezer, then chiseled off in chunks to be used in recipes as needed.
+You can also look for pre-made sofrito in “ethnic foods” aisles of mainstream grocery stores featuring Latin American products (such as Goya).
+Other brands can sometimes be found refrigerated near the cilantro and specialty products.
+I don’t use the store-bought brands, but it’s nice to see them there as options regardless.

 Sofrito brands, Goya and Rico, commonly found in many international grocery stores or aisles labelled “ethnic foods” in mainstream supermarkets.